 Green cabbage is rich in the amino acid L-glutamine, which helps heal a leaky gut.
 Also, eat more steamed and raw cabbage and use the liquid from cooking to make gravy.

-Beetroot, artichokes, radishes and celeriac are good liver cleansers that also improve digestion.
+Beetroot, artichokes, radishes and celeriac are good liver cleansers that improve digestion.
 They contain inulin, which helps encourage the growth of Bifidus bacteria within the bowel.
 So, it helps to reduce the load on the liver in the long term.

-Eat plenty of fresh vegetables, whole grains such as lentils, brown rice, buckwheat and quinoa – high in fibre, aids constipation, thereby removing toxins from the bowel.
+Eat plenty of fresh vegetables and whole grains such as lentils, brown rice, buckwheat and quinoa – high in fibre and aids constipation, thereby removing toxins from the bowel.

 Pineapple and papaya are rich in enzymes that improve protein digestion, making it less likely that undigested proteins end up in the bowel.

-Also, eat at least five portions of fruit and vegetables a day, high in fibre, enzymes and nutrients.
+Also, eat at least five portions of fruit and vegetables daily, high in fibre, enzymes and nutrients.

-Eat good protein sources every day (preferably organic) such as chicken, oily fish, tofu, nuts and seeds.
+Eat good protein sources daily (preferably organic), such as chicken, oily fish, tofu, nuts and seeds.

 In addition to proper diet and exercise

-In addition to appropriate diet and exercise, many who suffer from the leaky gut have found relief in taking natural, organic supplements.
+In addition to appropriate diet and exercise, many who suffer from a “leaky gut” have found relief in taking natural, organic supplements.
 Also, probiotic supplements, colostrum, glutamine, antioxidants, and digestive enzymes have effectively treated the leaky gut syndrome—all of these supplements aid in balancing the digestive system and promote healthy flora and immune system support.